ReciterofPoetry/CK3Tools-Titles-to-MediaWiki/README.md

 -- **Note - The only way this works with multiple start dates is if you use this tool individually on each.
 Merging is not possible.**
 - Step 2: Copy the save into the root folder of this portable tool.
 - Step 3: Run.
 After a few seconds it will show a prompt that goes, "Enter output code or path to file with codes."
 Currently the way the tool is told the format in which to write the table is through a string of code.
 This is a CLI app.
 I'm sorry.
+- Step 4: Paste in either:
+-- The individiual code
-- Step 4: Paste in the code, or a text file that contains multiple codes for batch processing.
-The output files will be deposited on your desktop.
+-- Or the *file path* of a text file that contains multiple codes for batch processing.
+- The output files will be deposited on your desktop.

 Dictionary of commands: